 3. Insert a redirect URL or an inline thank you message

-To use a HubSpot form externally, the form submission must redirect your leads to a thank you page or set an inline thank you message.
+To use a HubSpot form externally, you must set up either a redirect to a thank you page or an inline thank you message.

-Or you can insert your own inline thank you message to display after someone has filled out your form.
+Alternatively, you can insert an inline thank you message to display after someone has filled out your form.

-If you're integrated with Salesforce, you can select an active Salesforce campaign to include contacts in that campaign upon form submissions.
-When your contacts submit the form and sync back to Salesforce, they will be a part of your selected campaign.
-Only active campaigns will appear in this picklist.
+If your account is integrated with Salesforce, you can select an active Salesforce campaign to include contacts in upon submission.
+When your contacts submit the form and sync back to Salesforce, they will be added to the selected campaign.
+Only active campaigns will appear in this dropdown menu.

-While most changes to your form within HubSpot's app will automatically update your embedded form, changing the Salesforce campaign requires replacing your embed code.
+While most changes to your form in HubSpot will automatically update your embedded form, if you change the Salesforce campaign after embedding the form, you will need to replace the code.
 If you decide to change campaigns after embedding the form:

-- Embed the new form code on your external website.
+- Embed the new form code on your external website following the steps below.

 New submissions will be tied to the new campaign (based on the ID in the embed code).
-Old submissions will need to be moved to the new campaign in Salesforce.
+Old submissions will need to be moved to the new campaign in Salesforce manually.

 4. Copy the embed code

-In the window, copy the embed code that appears.
+Once you've set up your redirect or thank you page and set a Salesforce campaign if necessary, click Copy embed code to copy the entire code to your clipboard.
 All pieces of the code must be present in order to properly capture lead information and pass it back to HubSpot.